iheartdisraptor/dota2-clarity/README.md

 ---------------------

 If you don't already have an autoexec.cfg, installation is easy.
-Simply copy the contents of the dota folder to <Steam>/SteamApps/common/dota 2 beta/dota.
+Simply copy the contents of the dota/ folder to Steam/SteamApps/common/dota 2 beta/dota.
-This will install the aliases and tutorials (but not the bindings or cvars, as those should be specific to your setup).
+This will install and enable the aliases and tutorials (the bindings and console variables will not be enabled by default; you should browse those and use the ones you like).

-If you do have an autoexec.cfg, copy the cfg/clarity/ folder to Steam/SteamApps/common/dota 2 beta/dota/cfg and the scripts/tutorial folder to
+If you do have an autoexec.cfg, copy the dota/cfg/clarity/ folder to Steam/SteamApps/common/dota 2 beta/dota/cfg and the dota/scripts/tutorial/
-Steam/SteamApps/common/dota 2 beta/dota/scripts.
-Then add the following to
+folder to Steam/SteamApps/common/dota 2 beta/dota/scripts.
+Then add the
-your autoexec.cfg:
+following to your autoexec.cfg:

     con_enable 1
     exec clarity/use_tutorials_and_aliases.cfg